GemTalk/Rowan/README.md

 ### License and Copyright

 The original work is copyright by GemTalk Systems, but is licensed under the MIT license.
-In other words, you are welcome to use it in anyway you wish, provided the original attribution is maintained.
+In other words, you are welcome to use it in almost any way you wish.
+See license.txt for details.

 ### Acknowledgements